Fill gaps in your data with areal interpolation

 You can read more about this geostatistical method at What is areal interpolation?

-The next window shows a covariance chart.
 The blue crosses represent your data without any modeling.
 The blue line represents the model that will be used to predict the percentage of seniors over the entire area.
 You want to edit parameters of the model until the model line follows the path of the crosses and 90 percent of the crosses fall within the red confidence intervals.
 Currently, that is not the case.

 Not only does the line not follow the crosses closely, but there are two crosses that lie far away from the path.
 In many situations you won't be able to accomplish an ideal model, but you can try to get as close as possible.
 A good place to start is by making the lag size smaller.
 Doing so will reduce the area that is searched when sampling to generate the blue crosses.

-- Under General Properties, for Lag Size, type 12000.
+8. Under General Properties, for Lag Size, type 12000 and press Enter.

 The model changes.
 However, the crosses are now even farther from the confidence intervals.

+Next, you'll try to improve the model by changing its shape.
 Stable and K-Bessel models often give the best result, but also take more time to process.

 Achieving a perfect model can be difficult or even impossible, especially if you are working with demographic data instead of a natural phenomenon.
 In this scenario, even though only one of the crosses falls within the confidence intervals, the model line follows the crosses relatively closely.
 This model isn't perfect, but it is a suitable compromise.

-The next window contains a preview map.
+The next page contains a preview map.

 The map highlights neighboring polygons that will be used to determine the predicted value for the location you clicked.
 Polygons colored red will be weighted heavier in the analysis than those colored green.

-The Cross validation page opens.
+The Cross validation page appears.
 Cross-validation assesses the accuracy of a prediction surface.
 It does so by removing a single polygon from the dataset and using the remaining data to predict a value within the removed polygon.

-The Predicted scatterplot for this model does not look good.
-Ideally, the red values should follow the trend of the blue and gray lines.
-Your chart looks more like a random cloud of points.
-On the other hand, the values listed on the Summary tab look good.
-These numbers should all be close to zero except for Root-Mean-Square Standardized, which should be close to 1.
+The summary numbers should all be close to zero except for Root-Mean-Square Standardized, which should be close to 1.
 The Root-Mean-Square value of 0.02 means that the predicted proportion of senior citizens will be off by 2 percent on average from the real value.
 This is a reasonable margin of error.
 These values are more indicative of the quality of your model than the scatterplot.

 An interpolated layer is added to the map.